Skinner - Operant Conditioning

 Operant Conditioning Summary

-Looking at Skinner's classic studies on pigeons’ behavior we can identify some of the major assumptions of behaviorists approach.
+Looking at Skinner's classic studies on pigeons’ behavior we can identify some of the major assumptions of the behaviorist approach.

 • Psychology should be seen as a science, to be studied in a scientific manner.
 Skinner's study of behavior in rats was conducted under carefully controlled laboratory conditions.